Actindo-AG/Documentation/Accounting/Operation/08_LockPeriodBookings.md

 [!!Accounting](Actindo/Accounting)

-# Process bookings
+# Lock a period for bookings

-The *Lock months* menu entry of the *EDIT* context menu in the *BOOKINGS* tab allows to lock or unlock months to process the bookings...
+The *Lock months* menu entry of the *EDIT* context menu in the *BOOKINGS* tab allows to lock months for bookings.

-[comment]: <> (Unsure, double check info/RS FH)

 - information about the consequences of locking a certain period
-- information about how to unlock a certain period
+- information about how to unlock a certain period - done
-- information about the difference to process bookings
+- information about the difference to process bookings - link to process bookings + update 07_ProcessBookings.md if necessary

 - Explain why locking a certain period for bookings is important, what it is used for and at what time.